satanasov/phpbbgallery/README.md

 ### Exif

 Allows saving and visualization of EXIF (Exchangeable image file format) image information.
-Basicly a bunch of stuff about the image - F-stop, ISO, appature, speed, usage of flash ... it could hold GPS coordinates ...
+Basically a bunch of stuff about the image - F-stop, ISO, aperture, speed, usage of flash ... it could hold GPS coordinates ...

 ### ACP Import